 WHAT THEY ARE SAYING: Americans Urge Elected Officials To Protect What Is Working, Reject One-Size-Fits-All Health Care

-As the Affordable Care Act begins its tenth year as the law of the land, voices throughout the nation are encouraging elected officials to come together to protect and improve upon what is working and fix what is broken in America’s health care, while opposing a one-size-fits-all system.
+As the U.S. House Committee on Rules prepares to hold a hearing on the costly, disruptive one-size-fits-all health care bill known as Medicare for all, voices throughout the nation are encouraging elected officials to come together to protect what is working and fix what is broken in America’s health care system, while opposing a one-size-fits-all government-run approach that will force Americans to pay more.